Disabled Band Reduction

-- A room predominantly used by and required by the disabled person to meet their needs (other than a single bathroom, kitchen or toilet).
+- A room predominantly used by and required by a disabled person to meet their needs (other than a single bathroom, kitchen or toilet).

-- An additional bathroom or kitchen for use by the disabled person.
+- An additional bathroom or kitchen for use by a disabled person.

 - Extra space inside the property to allow for the use of a wheelchair.

-The room does not need to have been specially built for the disabled person, but the room or wheelchair must be of major importance to the well-being of the disabled person, due to the nature and extent of their disability.
+The room does not need to have been specially built for a disabled person, but the room or wheelchair must be of major importance to the well-being of the disabled resident, due to the nature and extent of their disability.

 The discount available is equivalent to paying one band lower.
 For example, a band E property would be charged as if it were in band D. If your property is already in the lowest band (band A), your bill will be reduced by one-ninth of the band D charge.